ramses-tech/nefertari/docs/source/index.rst

 Github: `<http://github.com/brandicted/nefertari>`_

-Nefertari is a REST API framework for Pyramid that uses Elasticsearch for reads and either MongoDB or Postgres for writes.
+Nefertari is a REST API framework for Pyramid that uses ElasticSearch for reads and either MongoDB or Postgres for writes.

 Nefertari currently powers `Brandicted <http://brandicted.com/>`_ and `Cerri <http://www.cerri.com/>`_.
 She is fully production ready and actively maintained.